chrishajj/chrishajj/README.md

 ###

-<p align="left">My name is Christian Hajj and I'm an Astronomer diving into Data Science.</p>
+<p align="left">My name is Christian Hajj and I'm a Data Scientist from Lebanon based in Paris</p>

 ###